 What do you do next...

 Is the customer profitable vs the contract losing money.
 The alert is reporting the worst contracts for the last 12 rolling months (if default).
-Review the far right column "customer life margin", it will show how profitable this customer is.
+Review the far right column "All Contracts Lifetime Margin", it will show how profitable this customer is.
 You may be losing on this one contract, the other contracts may make up for that loss.
 If you are billing all revenue on one contract and the costs on another then talk to us as we believe it's very rare to need more than one contract.
 ID773 is a version of this report by Customer but even if you have other contracts making up for the loss, shouldn't you still address this one?

 Is there "bad data" reporting on the contract?
 Example a service call with 10 travel hours instead of 1hr.
-Best place to quickly review this is eViews, go to "Customer Transaction Detail Distribution" see this link for overview
+Best place to quickly review this is eViews, go to "CEOJuice Contract Analysis" see this link for overview:

-Run the CEOJuice SSRS Report ID150 Contract Profitability for details on contract & equipment detailed revenue/costs and additional information such as supply pages shipped versus billed.
+Drill down in to the details with the CEOJuice SSRS Report ID150 Contract Profitability (link to contract details on email) for details on contract & equipment detailed revenue/costs and additional information such as supply pages shipped versus billed.
 Details Here

 Decide on a plan to fix the contract.
 If it's a ship in and there is nothing you can do then the action plan is "Ship in, review in a year".
 If there is bad data that needs to be cleaned the action plan might be "clean up these invoices".